kriptoe/usdhl_bridge/README.md

 You can interact with the contract directly on etherescan at this address https://etherscan.io/address/0x36f586a30502ae3afb555b8aa4dcc05d233c2ece#writeProxyContract

 the front end just pre fills the fields to make things easier.

+Added a bridge back to Ethereum, link is on the index.html page